becgoss/rg-gatsby/pages/articles/2017-02-01-rapha-filters/index.md

 <div class="f4 measure-wide center">
 <h2 class="orange fw6">The Insight:</h2>
-80% of users who interact with the filter go on to complete a purchase but only 5% of total users interact with the filters.
-If we can increase the number of interactions we can increase conversion.
+We know that in the current format, filters are missed by most customers - less than 1% interact with them, with an incremental conversion rate of + 145%.
+If we increase the number of interactions we can the increase conversion rate.

 </div>

-<blockquote class="f2 measure-narrow center lh-title i mid-gray bl bw2 pl4 border-box b--orange">“80% Big Long Statistic about something really insightful and clever.” <cite class="f6 db mt3 fs-normal orange">Rapha Google Analytics, June 2016</cite></blockquote>
+<blockquote class="f2 measure-narrow center lh-title i mid-gray bl bw2 pl4 border-box b--orange">“Less than 1% of current sessions include filter interactions” <cite class="f6 db mt3 fs-normal orange">Rapha Google Analytics, June 2016</cite></blockquote>

 <div class="f4 measure-wide center">